omnit3a/Jenny/Readme.md

 # Description
 Jenny is an interpreted stack-based procedural programming language.
-I was inspired to create Jenny after watch Tsoding's videos on the creation of Porth.
+I was inspired to create Jenny after watching Tsoding's videos on the creation of Porth.

 All Jenny source files must use the ".jen" file extension.